Section Organisation

 This may cause some difficulty among younger Members who see older ones allowed to do things they are not.
 Conversely, older Members may resent constraints on their freedom by Leaders applying controls more appropriate to younger Members.
 Think it through, develop ground rules appropriate to each age group and be consistent in their application.
 Explain these and the reasons for them, to all concerned.

-At all times you need to maintain Leader-young person ratios appropriate to age groups.
-For Beaver Scouts there should be at least 2 adults for regular indoor meetings and a ratio of adult to 6 Beaver Scouts plus the Leader in charge from outdoor activities and Sleepovers.
+At all times you need to maintain Leader to young person ratios appropriate to age groups.
+For Beaver Scouts there should be at least 2 adults for regular indoor meetings and a ratio of adult to 6 Beaver Scouts plus the Leader in charge for outdoor activities and Sleepovers.
 For Cub Scouts, again, there should be at least 2 adults for regular indoor meetings and a ratio of adult to 8 Cub Scouts plus the Leader in charge for outdoor activities and residential experiences.
 If, during the course of an evening meeting, age groups split up in order to undertake activities appropriate to the age group, then appropriate Leader ratios need to be maintained during these periods.
 This might mean you need more adults throughout the whole meeting.